 The transferability gap most firms carry

 The transferability gap is the difference between what a principal believes their firm is worth and what a well-informed buyer will actually pay.
 It exists in almost every owner-managed professional services firm in Cyprus, and it is almost never discussed until the exit conversation has already started.
+The arithmetic error that drives the most expensive version of the gap, applying an EBITDA multiple to the operating business and adding the value of the building or the surplus cash on top, is addressed separately in a piece on the multiple, the operating business, and the pre-sale carve-out.

 It is not a failure of the business.
 It is a structural consequence of how successful advisory and professional services firms are built.
 Clients are won through relationships, and relationships are personal.
 Reputation accretes to the individual.
 The principal's name, face, and judgment are what clients are buying.
 That is also what makes the firm hard to sell.